LiliaFramework/Lilia/documentation/docs/libraries/lia.md

-# Core Library
+# Core Loader Library

-This page documents general utilities used throughout Lilia.
-All functions on this page live in `gamemode/core/libraries/loader.lua`.
+This page documents the functions for working with the core loader system and framework initialization.

 ---

 ## Overview

-The core library exposes shared helper functions used across multiple modules.
-Its main jobs include realm-aware file inclusion and small convenience utilities for coloured console output, deprecation warnings, and standardised punishments.
+The core loader library (`lia`) provides the fundamental loading and initialization system for the Lilia framework.
+It handles the initialization and loading of all core libraries, modules, and compatibility files in the correct order, manages entity registration, and provides essential logging and utility functions.

 ---